glennhickey/progressiveCactus/README.md

 In order to run on clusters with the PBS / Torque resource manager, change the `enablePBSTorque` variable at the bottom of the `submodules/include.mk` file from `no` to `yes` before running make in the instructions below (*functionality is still being tested and developed*)

 ### Instructions
-In parent directory of where you want Progressive Cactus installed:
+In the parent directory of where you want Progressive Cactus installed:

     git clone git://github.com/glennhickey/progressiveCactus.git
     cd progressiveCactus